JavaScript has 5 main methods for declaring functions:

 };

-context// Error! sayHello is not defined
+this context// Error! sayHello is not defined

 // console.log(sayHello("World")); // ReferenceError